U-Company/python-private-service-layout/{{ cookiecutter.service }}/docs/structure.md

 ### {{ cookiecutter.python_package }}/

 Implementation of service with unit tests for internal functions.
 We think that service is part of package, therefore we include this folder from package.
-But you must not import this module.
-We save service and cli here to add availability to them from console
+But you must not import this module

 Internal functions, models of REST API, server, data transformers, utils etc.